-In addition to its implications for GEOS, our results more generally highlight the key role played by model numerics in transport (e.g., Rood (1987)).
+Our results highlight the key role played by model numerics in transport (e.g., Rood (1987)).
 The sensitivities in the age-of-air documented herein are also consistent in spirit with the findings in Gupta et al. (2020) who showed significant age differences occurring between spectral versus finite-volume numerics.
 Our results, however, suggest that there remain large sensitivities even within a given (FV) dynamical core.
+Furthermore, we also briefly show that that statistics derived from long AMIPS also manifest within a data assimilation context, which raises important questions as to the degree to which model biases can be ameliorated through assimilation of observations.

 Looking forward, our findings support and build on the recommendation proposed in Gupta et al. (2020) for the construction of dynamical core benchmark tests aimed at determining how underlying AGCM numerics impact climatological transport properties.
 In particular, in addition to the age-of-air, the authors propose a range of stratospheric circulation diagnostics that should be evaluated including the zonal mean zonal winds, eddy temperature variance and zonal spectra of eddy kinetic energy.
-Our analysis reveals an important role to be played by the climatological zonal mean wind structure as it impacts wave convergence over midlatitudes; we therefore also recommend explicit consideration of the Eliassen Palm flux convergence and tropical upwelling $(w^)$ fields as they may be crucial for interpreting age-of-air changes.
+Our analysis reveals an important role to be played by the climatological zonal mean wind structure as it impacts wave convergence over midlatitudes; we therefore also recommend explicit consideration of the Eliassen Palm flux convergence and tropical upwelling (w^) fields as they may be crucial for interpreting age-of-air changes.

-One somewhat incidental - but practical - result from our analysis is that the statistics of $\nabla \cdot \mathbf{F}$ and $w^$ are well approximated by ensembles of so-called EMIP integrations.
+One somewhat incidental - but practical - result from our analysis is that the statistics of $\nabla \cdot \mathbf{F}$ and w^ are well approximated by ensembles of so-called EMIP integrations.
 As these are substantially easier to run than AMIPs these could provide a "first pass" when evaluating new proposed model development changes, without the immediate need to integrate AMIP-style experiments.
 We emphasize, however, that this statement should only apply to a first stage in model development as the age-of-air will reflect the time integrated impacts of both advection and mixing.

 Finally, we conclude by noting that, while we have focused on sensitivities within the FV remapping algorithm, our results have highlighted important sensitivities to changes in radiation and, to a lesser extent, changes in parameterized convection.
 Though not the dominant drivers of the age-of-air changes identified here, the former could potentially influence the age both directly through changes in thermal structure and indirectly by modifying wave propagation and/or generation in the troposphere.
+Future work will focus on examining these impacts.

 Figure A1.
-The DJF 1985-2015 climatological mean vertical residual mean velocity, $w^$ , averaged at each level between the turnaround latitudes compared between two experiments remapping to temperature (T) (red) versus total energy (TE) (black) (a) and between MERRA-2 DAS (cyan) and the M2AMIP ensemble (blue) (b).
-The underlying model code is consistent with the Version 5.29.4 GEOS-IT model.
+The DJF 1985-2015 climatological mean vertical residual mean velocity, w^ , averaged between the turnaround latitudes compared between two Jason 4.0 experiments remapping to temperature (T) (red) versus total energy (TE) (black) (a) and between MERRA-2 DAS (cyan) and the M2AMIP ensemble (blue) (b).